bihealth/bih-cluster/bih-cluster/docs/storage/storage-locations.md

 The files fall into one of three categories:

-(i) **Home** data are programs and scripts of which there is relatively few but which is long-lived and very important.
+1. **Home** data are programs and scripts of which there is relatively few but which is long-lived and very important.
    Loss of home data requires to redo manual work (like programming).

-(ii) **Work** data is data of potential large size and has a medium life time and important.
+2. **Work** data is data of potential large size and has a medium life time and important.
    Examples are raw sequencing data and intermediate results that are to be kept (e.g., a final, sorted and indexed BAM file).
    Work data can time-consuming actions to be restored, such as downloading large amounts of data or time-consuming computation.

-(iii) **Scratch** data is data that is temporary by nature and has a short life-time only.
+3. **Scratch** data is data that is temporary by nature and has a short life-time only.
    Examples are temporary files (e.g., unsorted BAM files).
    Scratch data is created to be removed eventually.

 ## Snapshots, Backups, Archive